ezEngine/docs/docs/debugging/cvars.md

 ### ezEditor

 In [ezEditor](../getting-started/editor-overview.md) you can open *Panels > CVars* to show a panel that allows you to modify CVars.
 Be aware that some CVars only have an effect when simulating the scene, and some even only when using Play-the-Game mode.
-The latter mostly happens when the effect of a CVar is implemented by a [Game State (TODO)](../runtime/application/game-state.md).
+The latter mostly happens when the effect of a CVar is implemented by a [Game State](../runtime/application/game-state.md).

 ### ezInspector